 If you’d like to read more about each type of tea and its unique properties, I’ve included some handy resources at the end of the guide.

-I support tea in all forms but must say that loose leaf tea is of higher quality.
-It is also usually more pure and aromatic than loose leaf.
+Generally speaking, loose-leaf tea is of higher quality.
+It is also usually more pure and aromatic than teabags.
 Overall I think using loose leaves is a much better tea experience.
 Having said that, I appreciate the ease of use and accessibility of teabags.
-They are also a bit more financially friendly than some loose leaf options.
+They are usually a bit more financially friendly than some loose-leaf options.

 One reason someone may dislike tea is because they haven’t had the chance to try tea that is measured and steeped correctly, to give it the absolute best taste as it was intended by the teamaker.

-If you have a kitchen scale, you can put the tea in a small container to measure it out.
+If you have a tea scale or kitchen scale, you can put the tea in a small container to measure it out.
 If you do not have a kitchen scale, 2 grams is about one tablespoon of tea.

-Tea doesn’t dissolve in water, it just infuses it with flavor.
-You will need either a teapot with small mesh barrier between your tea leaves and water or a mesh strainer to transfer the tea from the container you steeped the leaves in to your mug.
+You will need either a teapot with a small mesh barrier between your tea leaves and water or a mesh strainer to transfer the tea from the container you steeped the leaves into your mug.

-Boiling your water is important.
-Use an electric kettle with temperature presets or a stove if you can and avoid the microwave.
+- Boil your water.
+Use an electric kettle or a stove if you can and avoid the microwave.
 Most kettles heat water to boiling point, which is 212 degrees Fahrenheit.
 This is plenty hot enough to steep your tea, but different teas taste better at different temperatures.

 With green tea, you really have to take care not to over-steep the leaves, as this will result in a bitter taste.